-This memo describes a set of building blocks that (1) can be made accessible and controllable through a JavaScript API in a browser and (2) together form a sufficient set of functions to allow the use of interactive audio and video in applications that communicate directly between browsers across the Internet.
+This memo describes a set of building blocks that can be made accessible and controllable through a JavaScript API in a browser, and which together form a sufficient set of functions to allow the use of interactive audio and video in applications that communicate directly between browsers across the Internet.
 The resulting protocol suite is intended to enable all the applications that are described as required scenarios in the use cases document [RFC7478].

-Other efforts -- for instance, the W3C Web Real-Time Communications, Web Applications Security, and Device and Sensor Working Groups -- focus on making standardized APIs and interfaces available, within or alongside the HTML5 effort, for those functions.
+Other efforts, for instance the W3C Web Real-Time Communications, Web Applications Security, and Device and Sensor working groups, focus on making standardized APIs and interfaces available, within or alongside the HTML5 effort, for those functions.
 This memo concentrates on specifying the protocols and subprotocols that are needed to specify the interactions over the network.

-Operators should note that deployment of WebRTC will result in a change in the nature of signaling for real-time media on the network and may result in a shift in the kinds of devices used to create and consume such media.
+Operators should note that deployment of WebRTC will result in a change in the nature of signaling for real time media on the network, and may result in a shift in the kinds of devices used to create and consume such media.
 In the case of signaling, WebRTC session setup will typically occur over TLS-secured web technologies using application-specific protocols.
-Operational techniques that involve inserting network elements to interpret the Session Description Protocol (SDP) -- through either endpoint cooperation [RFC3361] or the transparent insertion of SIP Application Level Gateways (ALGs) -- will not work with such signaling.
+Operational techniques that involve inserting network elements to interpret SDP -- either through endpoint cooperation [RFC3361] or through the transparent insertion of SIP Application Level Gateways (ALGs) -- will not work with such signaling.
 In the case of networks using cooperative endpoints, the approaches defined in [RFC8155] may serve as a suitable replacement for [RFC3361].
 The increase in browser-based communications may also lead to a shift away from dedicated real-time-communications hardware, such as SIP desk phones.
 This will diminish the efficacy of operational techniques that place dedicated real-time devices on their own network segment, address range, or VLAN for purposes such as applying traffic filtering and QoS.
-Applying the markings described in [RFCFFFF] may be appropriate replacements for such techniques.
+Applying the markings described in [I-D.ietf-tsvwg-rtcweb-qos] may be appropriate replacements for such techniques.